Niagara Falls Canada: 2 Day Itinerary for First-Time Visitors

 Disclaimer: This page contains affiliate links.
 Please see our disclaimer policy here.

-This is a very full two days in Niagara Falls, Canada.
+This is a very full two day Niagara Falls itinerary.
 If you prefer a more relaxed pace, it’s easy to drop one or two activities per day without missing out on the main highlights.

 Overview: Day 1 in Niagara Falls